|Best Day Tours from Barcelona. Tour destinations outside Barcelona|

 Best Barcelona hotels near beach

-Barcelona city council makes a big effort to keep the sand clean and the seawater clear with 90 people working daily in the summer on beach services.
-Barcelona's beaches are cleaned daily early in the morning and the water quality is tested and is generally very high.
-So if you get there in the morning the beaches will be very clean and the water will be clear and fresh.
-You can help by not leaving cigarette butts and litter on the beach.
+Barcelona city council makes a big effort to keep the sand clean and the seawater clear with 200 people working daily in the summer on beach services.
+Barcelona's beaches are cleaned daily early in the morning and the water quality is tested daily and is very high.
+So if you get there early the beaches will be very clean and the water will be clear and fresh.
+You can check the water quality and temperature on the official Barcelona beach website.

 Pictures Barcelona's beaches

 Hotels near beaches in Barcelona

 Names Barcelona city beaches

 Overview of Barcelona beaches with weather and water temperature

 Sant Sebastià beach (most southerly near W hotel)